FreeCurryAU/minimax_dpi/README.md

 - `w_A_max`: The **ceiling weight** assigned to precision (Objective A), even at very high eDPI.
 - `alpha`: Controls **how quickly** the weighting transitions from SNR-focused to DPI-focused as eDPI increases.

-These are parameters are apart of the weighting function used to control how much importance is given to **Objective A** versus **Objective B** based on the users eDPI.
+These parameters are apart of the weighting function used to control how much importance is given to **Objective A** versus **Objective B** based on the users eDPI.
 These parameters play a central role to the outcome and allow the function to adapt to different user styles in a given video game.